neerajchowdary889/RubixBridge/README.md

 These steps will execute the "oneclickquorum.sh" script on Windows, macOS, and Linux, provided that you have set up `rubixgoplatform` and configured the script correctly for your environment.

+They python script - bridge.py has an APIs to get details of the quorums and create quorumList.json file Setting us the quorum and connecting them is manual for now.
+For instructions refer - https://docs.google.com/document/d/1GA8J9YALiRsNXq8XALS0Xi-jJeQtX-eyWQywem3-eno/edit

+TODOs
+- Need to write a script to setup and connect all the quorums.